ajayyouts/SQL-Sales-and-Customer-Analytics-Project/README.md

 **Tools & Skills:** SQL (PostgreSQL), CTEs, Window Functions, Aggregate Functions, Data Cleaning

+## Project Overview

+This project demonstrates my ability to conduct comprehensive business data analysis using SQL.
+The goal was to analyze a simulated transactional database for a fictional bike shop, generating insights about customer behavior, sales performance, and product category trends.

 ## Objectives

 - Explore database schema and relationships